-Method of delivery: Full-time: limited contact: study school

-Module code: IOPS 221 Semester 2 NQF-level: 5/6 Title: Career Psychology Module outcomes: On completio n of this module the student shoul d be able to: f the changing organisation for ca and counselling in solving career 0 identify different life/career issues. stages and the methods that car be used in dealing with career assess different effects of management support.
-Method of delivery: Full-time: I imited contact: study school Methods of assessment: Form ative assessment: 50 % Sumr native assessment: 1 x 2 hour writ tten examination 50 % Module code: LARM 111 Semester 1 NQF-level: 5 Title: Introduction to Workplace relations Module outcomes: On completion of this module the student should be able to: demonstrate knowledge of, insight into the terminology, core principles and theories, and background of Industrial Sociology as it is applied in business demonstrate a fundamental knowledge and insight of the study field of Industrial Sociology. describe the role of the worker and organisations as part of the broader society. show an understanding of the inter-relationship between business and the community

-• demonstrate the ability to collect information regarding the responsibility of people and the community.
+Module code: IOPS 221 Semester 2 NQF-level: 5/6

+Title: Career Psychology

+Module outcomes: On completion of this module the student should be able to:

+- evaluate the implications of the changing organisation for careers using various theories of career choice/development and counselling in solving career related problems. - identify different life/career stages and the methods that can be used in dealing with career issues. - assess different effects of career experiences on employees and all aspects of career management support.

+Module code: LARM 111 Semester 1 NQF-level: 5

+Title: Introduction to Workplace relations

+Module outcomes: On completion of this module the student should be able to:

+- demonstrate knowledge of, insight into the terminology, core principles and theories, and background of Industrial Sociology as it is applied in business - demonstrate a fundamental knowledge and insight of the study field of Industrial Sociology. - describe the role of the worker and organisations as part of the broader society, show an understanding of the inter-relationship between business and the community - demonstrate the ability to collect information regarding the responsibility of people and the community.
-Method of delivery: Full-time: limited contact: study school